Best Online Degrees in: Theology

 Building a Career

 The most obvious career paths for people with a degree in theology are in ministry or in faith-based nonprofit organizations, although many do go on to pursue careers that are open to anyone with a liberal arts education, such as writing, business, sales, and communications.
 Graduates may go on to become pastors, assistant and associate pastors, youth and children’s pastor’s, women’s pastors, or worship or music pastors.
 Other job titles might include directors of ministries to the homeless, missionaries, chaplains, pastoral care staff, and church administrators.
 Those who obtain a graduate degree in theology or a related area after completing their bachelor’s program may be qualified to teach courses in religion, theology, philosophy, or related areas at public or private colleges and universities.

-The median yearly salaries of clergy and directors of religious activities and education were $43,970 and $36,170, respectively, as of May 2010, according to the U.S. Bureau of Labor Statistics (BLS).
+The median yearly salaries of clergy and directors of religious activities and education were $43,970 and $36,170, respectively, according to the U.S. Bureau of Labor Statistics (BLS).
 Entry-level employment in these fields often requires a minimum of a bachelor’s degree, the BLS explained.
 While both of these professions are projected to experience average employment growth between 2010 and 2020, employment in the field is not guaranteed, and salaries can vary greatly depending on the size of the church or organization you work for, the area of the country you live in, your level of experience and education, and the complexity of your roles and responsibilities.